Tbilisi is the capital and the largest city of Georgia and also, according to many, one of the safest cities in Europe.

 There is the issue of scams in Tbilisi, just like in any other city, and the most common ones are credit card scams and online scams.
 Always negotiate everything in advance, double check your change and never pay anything upfront.
 Never accept drinks from strange people or leave your drink unattended.

-Tbilisi is definitely safe for solitary female.
+Tbilisi is safe for solitary females.
 Just use your common sense and have your wits with you.
 Avoid poorly lit and deserted areas at night and finding yourself in places filled with drunken people.

 So...
 How Safe Is Tbilisi Really?